abesto/clox-rs/NOTES.md

 * 23/3: `continue` statements.
 Made a naive implementation, got confused about scopes and missed some edge cases; ported the solution from the book repo.
 * 24/1: arity check on native functions
 * 24/3: native functions can report runtime errors
+* 25/2: alias loop variables for the loop body
 * TODO ternary operator
 * STRETCH: add error handling to user code